 As it turned out, no treasure trove of lost Beatles recordings existed.
 EMI had preserved all but the very earliest of the Beatles' session tapes; in 1982 an Abbey Road Studios engineer named John Barrett methodically listened to and cataloged all of them, and in 1988 writer Mark Lewisohn presented the details to the world in his book The Complete Beatles Recording Sessions.
 The reality was that the Beatles had left behind only a handful of completed outtakes, nearly all of which were eventually released on the three-part Anthology series of CDs in

-In my teens I was as unabashed a Beatles fan as ever there was, and I'd spend hours poring over the 1975 discography All Together Now, studying the "Bootlegs" section and trying to imagine what recorded-but-never-released songs such as "If You've Got Trouble" and "That Means a Lot" might sound like.
-Some of the reported outtake titles, such as "Pink Litmus Paper Shirt," sounded a little too bizarre to be real Beatles songs to me, but I thought the same thing when I first gazed upon their Let It Be album and found tracks with names such as "I Dig a Pony," "I Me Mine," and "One After 909."
+In my teens I was as unabashed a Beatles fan as ever there was, and I spent hours poring over books such as the 1975 Beatles discography All Together Now, studying the "Bootlegs" section and trying to imagine what recorded-but-never-released songs such as "If You've Got Trouble" and "That Means a Lot" might sound like.
+And entries like the following were even more intriguing:

 Turns out I'd had good reason to be skeptical.
-Back in 1971, writer-humorist Martin Lewis, later an assistant for former Beatles publicist Derek Taylor and a consultant on Beatles-related projects such as the Live at the BBC and Anthology CDs, had compiled a Beatles bootleg discography for Disc magazine.
-Concerned that his list didn't have anything compelling and new to offer, Lewis inserted four song titles he'd simply made up: the John Lennon polemic "Left Is Right (And Right Is Wrong)," George Harrison's "Pink Litmus Paper Shirt," a Paul McCartney vaudeville-style number (similar to the White Album's "Honey Pie") with the improbable title "Deck Chair," and another John Lennon track, "Colliding Circles."
+Back in 1971, writer-humorist Martin Lewis, later an assistant for former Beatles publicist Derek Taylor, and a consultant on Beatles-related projects such as the Live at the BBC and Anthology CDs, had compiled a Beatles bootleg discography for Disc & Music Echo.
+Concerned that his list didn't have anything compelling and new to offer, Lewis inserted four song titles he'd simply made up: the John Lennon polemic "Left Is Right (And Right Is Wrong)," George Harrison's "Pink Litmus Paper Shirt," a Paul McCartney vaudeville-style number (similar to the White Album's "Honey Pie") with the improbable title "Deckchair," and another John Lennon track, "Colliding Circles."
 Lewis publicly confessed to his prank nearly thirty years later as part of his autobiographical one-man show ("Great Exploitations!"), which debuted in 1999:

-Since everyone knows that anything appearing in print must be true, Lewis' "outfakes" were picked up by other compilers who have continued to propagate them ever since, despite the complete lack of any evidence for their existence.
-Even as the Beatles were releasing what little was left in the vaults on the Anthology series, reviewers were still holding out hope that these mythical tracks would turn up:
+Since everyone knows that anything appearing in print must be true, Lewis' "outfakes" were picked up by other compilers who continued to propagate them, despite the complete lack of any evidence for their existence.
+Even as the Beatles were issuing the little bit of unreleased material left in EMI's vaults on their Anthology series, reviewers were still holding out hope that these mythical tracks would turn up:

-Sightings: Neil Innes worked all four of Lewis' "outfake" titles into "Unfinished Words," a track on Archaeology, the Rutles' 1996 spoof of the Beatles' Anthology albums.
+Sightings: Neil Innes worked all four of Lewis' "outfake" titles into "Unfinished Words," a track on Archaeology, the Rutles' 1996 spoof of the Beatles' Anthology albums: